Plug Motivation Lyrics – EST Gee

 Damn, I hate the real me

-Plug Motivation Lyrics Meaning
+Meaning of Plug Motivation Lyrics

 In the first verse, EST Gee reflects on his experience with the street hustle.
 He’s been moving product (likely drügs) for a while, getting better deals over time.
 While others might pay high prices, he’s been paying less, building connections with powerful people, including someone like Meech (likely referring to Demetrius “Big Meech” Flenory, a notorious figure in the drug game).
 He emphasizes the stress of constantly looking over his shoulder, fearing the police while trying to stay successful in a dangerous environment.
 He also mentions the industry’s influence on his hustle but states that he knows how to handle his business just as well as he raps.
 EST Gee highlights the quality of his product, stating his dope is “clean” and reliable.
 The verse further touches on the pressure of his lifestyle—being constantly on call, juggling multiple tasks, and moving quickly to avoid getting caught.
 He is involved in high-risk situations, working with dangerous people and handling firearms.
 His success in the streets is undeniable, and he compares his ability to stay ahead to sports figures, like Rich Paul and Chris Paul, who are known for their strategic moves and leadership.
 Overall, this verse paints a vivid picture of EST Gee’s street life, showing his resilience and street-smart nature in dealing with the risks that come with his illegal activities.